KryptoKoins/KryptoKoinsTrade/README.md

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see doc/coding.txt) or are controversial.

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are created regularly to indicate new official, stable release versions of kryptokoins.
+Tags are created regularly to indicate new official, stable release versions of kryptokoinsTrade.

 Testing
 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test.
 Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.